-- Mix no. is the number of each mix which can help locate the mix later, when exported as way files, as the number will be part of the .way file name. - Enabled Turn on/off a mix.
-Most important when using the Run All Jobs option. - Description is a description of the mix.
-Recommended if having many mixes. - Convolved files are the numbers of the convolution included in the selected mix. - Max out is the peak level in dB of the mix.
-This needs to be below 0 in order to avoid digital clipping but is good to keep close to 0 for better sound quality. - No. Consecutive numbering of the added convolutions. - Conv. no. is the number of each convolution you add to the mix.
+- No. Consecutive numbering of the added convolutions. - Conv. no. is the number of each convolution you add to the mix.
 You can add up to 300 convolutions which may use different sound files and sources, as long as they have the same receiver position and orientation. - Mix.
 Lev This is your option to set the different levels if making a mix. - Delay in sec.
 You can delay some of the convolutions.
 Used mainly for a delay effect e.g. in churches or large rooms or outside where the sounds needs to be delayed between different speakers in order to avoid echo/delay effects.
-Can also be used to make the same convolutions sound like several, to use in canteen or office cases. - Job description displays the description of the job/impulse response used for .convolution. - Signal file displays which signal was used for the convolution.
+Can also be used to make the same convolutions sound like several, to use in canteen or office cases. - Job descr. displays the description of the job/impulse response used for convolution. - Signal file displays which signal was used for the convolution.